Aliases for MYL4 Gene

 GeneCards Summary for MYL4 Gene

 MYL4 (Myosin Light Chain 4) is a Protein Coding gene.
-Diseases associated with MYL4 include congenital disorder of glycosylation, type iid and familial atrial fibrillation.
+Diseases associated with MYL4 include congenital disorder of glycosylation, type iid and aortic valve disease 2.
 Among its related pathways are Cardiac conduction and Aquaporin-mediated transport.
 GO annotations related to this gene include calcium ion binding and actin monomer binding.
 An important paralog of this gene is MYL3.

 UniProtKB/Swiss-Prot for MYL4 Gene